 6. Komla Dumor

-Komla Afeke Dumor one of University of Ghana notable and successful alumni was a Ghanaian journalist who worked for BBC World News and was the main presenter of its programme Focus on Africa.
+Komla Afeke Dumor one of University of Ghana notable and successful alumni was a Ghanaian journalist who worked for BBC World News and was the main presenter of its program Focus on Africa.

 His grandfather was Philip Gbeho, composer of the Ghanaian national anthem, and his uncle was leading Ghanaian diplomat Victor Gbeho.